Wedding Edition: Mason Jars

 • ½ cup mod podge

 Three supplies?
 I knew I could do this!
-First I microwaved the water for thirty seconds and then mix the food coloring in.
+First I microwaved the water for thirty seconds and then mixed the food coloring in.
 I was planning to measure how much gel food coloring I used so that I could duplicate it.
 Well, in my excitement to start this project, I completely forgot!
-Alright, so after mixing the water and food coloring measure out the mod podge and stir it all together!
-She said you can add more coloring at this step if you it darker.
+Alright, so after mixing the water and food coloring measure out the mod podge and stir it all together.
+She said you can add more coloring at this step if you want it darker.
 I chose to just finish it out and see what happened!
 (You can always re-tint them later)

 Pour the mixture into a jar and swirl it around so you cover the inside.
 You can pour the excess back into the mod podge mixture to be used over and over.
 I easily covered ten jars with ½ cup of mod podge.
 Let it sit upside down draining even more for at least five minutes.
 My first six I left for five minutes and still ended up with drips when I turned them right side up, but the rest looked better when I left them upside down longer.